The Warden Hill Curriculum

-We prioritise success in reading, writing, spelling, grammar and mathematical understanding, together with confidence in the use of I.T.
+We prioritise success in reading, writing, spelling, grammar, science and mathematical understanding, together with confidence in the use of I.T.
 However, we pride ourselves on our ability to balance this with a broad and enriched curriculum that allows our children ample opportunities to explore art, D.T., music, history, geography, R.E. and French.
 Sport is a key element of our curriculum and all types of activities, from dance to rugby, are given a high priority in all year groups.

 We have an enviable reputation amongst local schools as being an excellent sporting school and enjoy many successes at sporting competitions.